 R. Dommett, “Sussex Four handed Broom Dance”, Morris Matters, 5, 3, (1983), 11.

-Stated to have been collected by members of Chanctonbury Ring Morris Men from Scan Tester in 1974.
+Stated to have been collected by members of Chanctonbury Ring Morris Men from Scan Tester.

 R. Hall, I Never Played to Many Posh Dances, Rochford: Musical Traditions, (1990), 148pp.

 A marvelous book about Scan Tester.
 Many references to step dancing and the Broom Dance.
 See particularly Chapter 5.